 No matter what route you go, it is essential that you ensure the consent solution gets pasted as high up in the <head> as possible.
 This ensures the consent tool can control all scripts on the website and collect consent prior to those scripts firing and placing cookies on the user's browsers.

-Here are three options to insert this code into your WordPress website:
+Here is our recommended option to insert this code into your WordPress website:

 Steps: